shubo4/Aerial_obj_detection_DOTA/README.md

 ## Further work:
 As given in (repo of dota-retiannet) they use resnet-50 backbone which is 146MB.
 We used mobile-net_v2_large which is 21MB.
 Our mAP is 17.7 and which is significantly less than Resnet accuracy.
 Goal is to try and close this gap.
+Below image shows the model is missing the ibjects with very small size.

 Prediction:
 <img width="544" alt="Screenshot 2024-01-16 at 10 20 17 AM" src="https://github.com/shubo4/Aerial_obj_detection_DOTA/assets/90241581/3178519f-73c5-4627-9e0f-3f6bbf7701ec">